 It is true that as technology makes us more efficient, it reduces the need for certain roles.
 This does not mean the robot “jobpocalypse” has finally arrived.
 But it does mean employees who were once stuck in the trenches can focus their attention on work that is more meaningful.
 Inevitably, some jobs will become redundant as certain functions are automated.
 That is simply the march of technology.
 Everyone in every industry must prepare for that possibility, and find ways to provide value in other areas.

-But do not be so quick to view RPA pessimistically.
-Human judgment is not easily replaced, and it is judgment that makes recruiters and talent acquisition specialists so valuable.
-Consider instead the ways Robotic Process Automation will help humans become more human at work.
+Rest assured, human judgment is not easily replaced. it is what amkes recruiters and talent acquisition specialists so valuable.
+Consider instead the ways RPA will help humans become more human at work.